demark-pro/react-booking-calendar/README.md

 ### The components prop

-React-Select allows you to augment layout and functionality by replacing the default components with your own, using the components property.
+Calendar allows you to augment layout and functionality by replacing the default components with your own, using the components property.
 These components are given all the current props and state

 ```ts
 import { DaySelectionProps } from "@demark-pro/react-booking-calendar";